shaneyoung91/shaneyoung91/README.md

 ## About Me
-- Software engineer focused in Full Stack and Backend Development.
+- Software engineer focused in Full Stack, Front End, and Backend Development.

 - Transitioning from a career in Banking/Finance, where I focused in Credit, Underwriting, and Risk Management.